UltraEngine/Documentation/CPP/Component.md

 # Component

+The Ultra Engine entity component system allows you to easily add behavior to game objects.
 This class can be extended to add behavior and properties to an [Entity](Entity.md).

 | Property | Type | Description |
 |---|---|---|